huawenyu/sub/README.md

 # sub: a delicious way to organize programs

 Sub is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
 Making a sub does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.
+Seems [basher](https://github.com/basherpm/basher) has the same layout, and can be consider a example of `sub`.

 A sub program is run at the command line using this style: